RSV

 Learn more about active immunity and passive immunity.

-From the AAP: Children who receive nirsevimab should not get palivizumab.
+NOTE from the AAP: Children who receive nirsevimab should not get palivizumab.
 However, if your child did not get all doses of palivizumab, they may be eligible for nirsevimab.
 Children who received palivizumab in their first season can get nirsevimab in their second season if they are eligible.

 NEW If you're pregnant.